As featured in the Sunday Express.

-The foundations of close protection most certainly comes from, and will almost always be based around military tactics and thinking.
+The foundations of close protection most certainly come from, and will almost always be based around military tactics and thinking.
 The ability to think on your feet and operate without instruction is as important as following instructions.
 That said, there are environments such as hostile environments (Iraq, Afghanistan, Syria etc.) that are more suited to ex-military, this should be considered when choosing the right close protection course; hostile and corporate close protection are very different sides of the same coin – make sure you pick a course that suits you and your desired career path.

 There are thousands of training courses available around the world and hundreds throughout the UK.
 Ultimately, it will be down to your goals, budget, personal preference and research which will help you choose a suitable course.